-ReRouting is an online career inspiration centre and job board targeting Canadian students and graduates.
+ReRouting is an online career resource and inspiration centre targeting Canadian students and graduates.
 Our goal is to help students navigate through the world of work as they start searching for employment.

 Our job board focuses on entry-level jobs for students and recent graduates (high school, college, and university).
 More specifically, internships, co-op placements, apprenticeships, articling, part-time work, full-time work, summer student jobs, volunteer opportunities, and international (work abroad and experiential learning) opportunities.